erlang/otp/erts/emulator/internal_doc/PTables.md

 slots.
 In principle this should be rather easy, the code can handle sequences of variable sizes, so shrinking the sequence size of slots to one would solv the problem.
-This will, however, need some tweeks and modifications of not trival code, but is something that should be looked at in the future.
+This will, however, need some tweeks and modifications of not trivial code, but is something that should be looked at in the future.

 By increasing the size of identifiers, at least on 64-bit machines